ibireme/yyjson/README.md

 We have tested `yyjson` with the following compilers: gcc, clang, msvc, icc, tcc.
 If you find a compile error, please report a bug.

+yyjson includes all features by default, but you can trim out some of them by adding compile flags to get higher performance and/or smaller binary.
+See [compile flags](https://github.com/ibireme/yyjson/blob/master/doc/Building.md#compile-flags) for details.

 ### CMake
 Clone repository and create build directory:
 ```shell